docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 **Reference invalidation**

 When something occurs that changes an object sufficiently for the reference to become invalid, script references to that object can generate errors.
 In simple cases this is straightforward.
-For example, if you delete anobject, a reference to the deleted object generates the warning “Object is Invalid”:
+For example, if you delete anobject, a reference to the deleted object generates the warning "Object is Invalid":

 ```javascript
 var layer1 = app.project.item(1).layer(1);